ShaikhBorhanUddin/Pizza-Topping-Classification/README.md

 ## 📉 Confusion Matrix

+In the confusion matrices, EfficientNetB4 shows strong performance in correctly identifying Pepperoni pizzas but struggles more with distinguishing Basil pizzas, misclassifying a significant portion as Pepperoni.
+Mushroom classification also shows moderate confusion, which suggests that EfficientNetB4 has difficulty in separating the Mushroom category clearly from others.
+In contrast, ConvNeXtBase delivers an overall much stronger and more balanced classification across all three toppings.
+It maintains high true positives for Basil, Mushroom, and Pepperoni, with only minimal misclassifications between classes.
+Notably, it achieves particularly good separation for the Mushroom class, an area where EfficientNetB4 had visible confusion, reflecting ConvNeXtBase’s superior feature extraction and generalization ability in this task.

 <p align="center">
   <img src="https://github.com/ShaikhBorhanUddin/Pizza-Topping-Classification-Project/blob/main/images/cm_b4.png?raw=true" alt="EfficientNetB4 Confusion Matrix" width="49.5%" />
   <img src="https://github.com/ShaikhBorhanUddin/Pizza-Topping-Classification-Project/blob/main/images/cm_conv.png?raw=true" alt="ConvNeXt Confusion Matrix" width="49.5%" />
 </p>

+Looking at ResNet101V2 and VGG19, both models exhibit strong performance for Pepperoni pizzas, correctly classifying the majority of samples.
+However, they show slightly more confusion when it comes to Basil and Mushroom, particularly with ResNet101V2 where a noticeable portion of Basil samples are misclassified as Pepperoni.
+VGG19 manages better balance overall but still misclassifies some Mushroom pizzas as either Basil or Pepperoni, indicating a slight weakness in differentiating the more subtle topping differences.
+While both models handle Pepperoni exceptionally well, their slight struggles with Mushroom prevent them from matching the clean separation achieved by ConvNeXtBase.

 <p align="center">
   <img src="https://github.com/ShaikhBorhanUddin/Pizza-Topping-Classification-Project/blob/main/images/cm_resnet.png?raw=true" alt="Confusion Matrix ResNet" width="49.5%" />
   <img src="https://github.com/ShaikhBorhanUddin/Pizza-Topping-Classification-Project/blob/main/images/cm_vgg.png?raw=true" alt="Confusion Matrix VGG" width="49.5%" />
 </p>

+Overall, **ConvNeXtBase** emerges as the most balanced and robust model among all, demonstrating superior accuracy and minimal class confusion across all pizza topping categories.

 ## 🔥 Grad-CAM Visualization